sitewhere/sitewhere-android-sdk/README.md

 # SiteWhere Android SDK
 This software development kit allows Android devices to interact with SiteWhere.
-By default, the MQTT protocol is used to create a persistent connection between the application and SiteWhere.
-Devices can register with SiteWhere, publish events using the provided API and receive commands from SiteWhere.
+By default, the MQTT protocol is used to create a persistent connection between the application and a SiteWhere instance.
+Devices can register with the system, publish events using the provided API and receive commands which can be used to execute code on the device.

 ## Developer Setup
 * Install [Java SE SDK 1.7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).